hypo69/hypo/pytest/gemini - set 1/en/endpoints/advertisement/facebook/scenarios/post_event.md

 * **Mocking:** The code now uses `unittest.mock.MagicMock` to mock the `Driver` class and the `execute_locator` method.
 This is crucial because the original code interacts with external resources (a web driver).
 Mocking isolates the tests and avoids the need for an actual web browser.
 * **Clearer Test Names:** Test names now accurately reflect the scenarios being tested (e.g., `test_post_title_success`, `test_post_title_failure`).
-* **Edge Case Testing:**  A `test_post_event_title_failure` example demonstrates how to test for failures during individual steps within `post_event`.
+* **Edge Case Testing:**  A `test_post_event_title_failure` example demonStartes how to test for failures during individual steps within `post_event`.
 More comprehensive edge case testing is necessary depending on the expected behavior of the functions for different types of invalid or missing input.
 * **`pytest.raises` (not needed in this example):**  Since the functions don't directly raise exceptions, `pytest.raises` is not applicable and is removed.
 * **Comprehensive Tests:** Added more test cases that cover various scenarios (success, failure).
 The tests now verify that the correct method is called on the mocked driver object.
 * **Fixtures for Dependencies:** `mock_driver` and `mock_locator` fixtures create mock objects for testing.